element-hq/synapse-room-access-rules/README.md

 # Room Access rules

-This module implements handling around the `im.vector.room.access_rules` state event, which spec is described below.
+This module implements handling around the `im.vector.room.access_rules` state event.
+A specification for this event is described below.

 ## `im.vector.room.access_rules`